Brazil at the 1980 Summer Olympics

 Brazil competed at the 1980 Summer Olympics in Moscow, USSR.
 106 competitors, 91 men and 15 women, took part in 72 events in 14 sports.
-Brazilian athletes conquered gold medals again after 24 years, since the 1956 Summer Olympics.
-Brazil won two gold and two bronze medals in 1980.
+Brazilian athletes won two gold medals after a drought of 24 years, since the 1956 Summer Olympics, as well as two bronze medals.

 Both the two gold medals were obtained in sailing and they were the first gold medals in the history of the sport.
 Lars Sigurd Bjorkström and Alexandre Welter were Olympic champions in Tornado class.
 Marcos Soares and Eduardo Penido won the gold medal in the 470 class.

 Brazil won a medal in a relay event in swimming for the first time - the bronze in men's 4 × 200 metre freestyle relay.

 The current world record holder and bronze medalist triple jumper João Carlos de Oliveira repeated the result in men's triple jump in a very controversial event.
 The Soviet Union's Jaak Uudmäe and Viktor Saneyev placed first and second, ahead of Oliveira.
 Both him and fourth place Australia's Ian Campbell produced long jumps, but they were declared fouls by the officials and not measured.